-- Removal of procedural content. - A new clause to enable membership, nomination processes and tenure of appointment, for each advisory group, to be set out in the respective Terms of Reference (ToR); and - ToR template has been included to provide guidance to Groups.
+At its 22 August 2023 meeting, Council approved undertaking community consultation of proposed amendments to the Policy.
+Key amendments include a new clause to enable membership, nomination processes and tenure of appointment, to be set out in the respective Terms of Reference.